lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

 .. figure:: tutfigures/tutorial_finding_versions_folder_after_installation.png
     :name: tutorial_finding_versions_folder_after_installation
     :width: 500
-    :alt: Screenshot of finding the “versions” folder if you installed L'ART Research Client for all users
+    :alt: Screenshot of finding the “versions” folder if you installed L'ART Research Assistant for all users

-    Finding the :file:`Versions` folder if you installed L'ART Research Client for all users
+    Finding the :file:`Versions` folder if you installed L'ART Research Assistant for all users

 To have an interface in the language of your choosing, open the file called :file:`CymEng_Eng_GB.json`.
 This is the British-English version of the interface built to work with Welsh-English bilinguals.